If you would like a printed version of this commentary, check out The Grace Bible series.

 And if we know that He hears us in whatever we ask, we know that we have the requests which we have asked from Him.

 (a) If we know that he hears us.
-When you are confident that your Father hears your prayers, you can expect your prayers to be answered.
+You can be sure that your Father hears your prayers.

 Since you cannot be sure and unsure at the same time, uncertainty is a form of unbelief.
 Sadly, this characterizes the way some people pray.
 “If I don’t pray right, God won’t hear me.”
 Some even say things like, “God does not hear sinners” (John 9:31).
 But if that were true, no sinner could call on the name of the Lord and be saved.
 The good news God hears our prayers, and he is not judging you according to the quality of your prayers.